 Hybrid monitoring really is the ultimate solution for security companies looking to gain redundancy and advanced automation software while retaining their in-house operation.
 In this type of partnership, all the advanced resources are hosted through the cloud, reducing the technological infrastructure required to exist in the dealer’s central station.
 Depending on the particular version of the various hybrid partnership models that is applied, dealers can reduce technology investments significantly by outsourcing their receiver technology, communication paths, redundant technology and monitoring infrastructure.
 That way, they can keep their operators and desired service style without having to make onerous technological investments.

 The goal of this guide is to educate companies that are interested in properly evaluating potential monitoring partners.
 Each of the above sections briefly discusses the various aspects that are involved in operating an effective central station.
 Readers should investigate each of the attached learning materials to further educate themselves, first in preparation for the evaluative process, and finally for the decision-making stage.

-As mentioned before, the three essential elements of the central station are: people, automation and redundant technology.
+As mentioned before, the three essential elements of the alarm monitoring station are: people, automation and redundant technology.
 Each is a parent to numerous aspects, and should be systematically evaluated in order to properly identify where potential risks may lie.
 Finally choosing a monitoring partner can be a time-consuming process and should consist of multiple conversations, facts about monitoring and technological capabilities as well as how a partnership takes form.
 It may be enough for some companies to pay for basic monitoring and leave it at that.
 Others will look for a partner that helps optimize the customer service process and works as an actual business partner to help optimize operations, reduce waste and ultimately provide mutually beneficial results.